Freak Strike: Plot

 The boys are watching an episode of Maury on which several children with bodily defects are shown.
 A girl born with no midsection wins a gift certificate, so Kyle, Stan, Cartman, and Butters decide to try to get on the show with a faked deformity to win a prize.
 The group decide that Butters should be the one to go on the show with a scrotum on his chin.
 Butters then agrees, and the town's two sci-fi geeks make fake balls to put on Butters.

 Butters then flies alone to New York to appear on the show.
 In the green room, he meets other variously deformed people, who welcome Butters to their union, which ensures that US TV talk shows interview their members regularly.

 On the show, Maury introduces Butters as "Napoleon Bonaparte from South Park."
 Butters wins a trip to the largest miniature golf course in the world.
 Stan, Kyle, and Cartman are watching the show at home and become angry that Butters got "their" prize.
 Cartman calls Maury and tries to get himself on the show.
 The operator tells him they aren't currently interviewing people with deformities, but are trying to find "out of control kids" for a future episode.
 Cartman convinces his mom to take him on that show and lie that he's out of control.

 Butters is grounded by his parents for putting fake deformity on the Maury show.
 The freaks strike in protest of Maury's decision to stop interviewing people with deformities, and head to Butters' house to recruit him.
 Fear of being discovered as a faker leads him to reluctantly agree, and he goes on strike with the group.

-Cartman and his mom go on Maury. seeing a teenage girl's "out of control" behaviour, Cartman dresses up as a slutty girl to try to win the prize.
+Cartman and his mom go on Maury.
+Seeing a teenage girl named Vanity's "out of control" behaviour, Cartman dresses up as a promiscuous teenage girl to try to win the prize.
 The deformed people's union hijacks the TV studio's video screen and broadcasts a plea to the audience.
 They state that they are the "true" freaks and they should not lose their means of employment to people who are only freaks because they are "stupid trailer trash from the South".
 The union members present a music video about looking for the "True Freak Label" on talk shows, and most of the audience agrees and leave the studio.
 Maury agrees to negotiate with the deformed people.
 Cartman is irate that Butters once again ruined his chance to win a prize.
 He rips the fake balls off of Butters' chin.
 Butters fears he will be found out, but the union chases Cartman, who believe he was physically harming Butters.
 Butters' parents arrive in a taxi, and he knows he is in trouble again.